yuvallb/SparkGloVe/README.md

 ## GloVe implementation in Spark

+### Objective
+Implementation of "GloVe: Global Vectors for Word Representation" on Apache Spark

 ### Source files

 BuildMatrix.scala – source code for reading text files and building co-occurrence matrix